Gweedore: Primary

-Secondary level
+Second-level

-The only community school (post-primary) is Pobalscoil Ghaoth Dobhair, established in Lunniagh in 1977.
+The only community school (post-primary) is Pobalscoil Ghaoth Dobhair, established in Lunniagh in 1973.
 As with the local primary schools, all students are educated through the medium of Irish and most sit their public examinations in Irish.

-Third level
+Third-level

-In 2004, NUI Galway expanded to Gweedore when it opened Acadamh na hOllscolaíochta Gaeilge, providing third-level education through the medium of the Irish language to over 80 students every year.
-Several diplomas are available as well as a new bachelor's degree in business studies.
+In 2004, NUI Galway (now University of Galway) expanded to Gweedore when it opened Acadamh na hOllscolaíochta Gaeilge, as part of its obligation to develop third-level education through an Irish medium.